16ari16/16ari16/README.md

 # 👋 Hello, I'm Airat Aripov!

-I am a passionate programmer and technology enthusiast with a versatile skill set in software development, data analysis, and project management.
+I am a Junior Python Programmer and technology enthusiast with a versatile skill set in software development, data analysis, and project management.
 My focus is on creating robust and innovative solutions that make an impact.
 ---

 ## 🛠️ Hard Skills